 Distribution & Licensing Agreements

 As your brand grows, many businesses begin distributing and/or licensing to get the product into the hands of a greater number of people.
-Licensing agreements and distribution arrangements can be very lucrative, but a practiced e-commerce attorney knows just what to look for to negotiate the best outcome in your unique situation.
+Licensing agreements and distribution arrangements can be very lucrative, but a practiced e-commerce lawyer knows just what to look for to negotiate the best outcome in your unique situation.

 Trademarks & Copyrights